 Something else I was keen for Mr A to experience was seeing a geisha performance.
 The enigmatic geisha are as synonymous with Japan as sushi and kimonos.
 Their beautifully powdered white faces, red painted lips and jet black hair is instantly recognisable.
 The mystery and intrigue of these highly trained performers is one that has endured for years, so visitors are, of course, often keen to see a geisha during their stay.

 There are a number of ways to see geisha in Japan.
-You can attend a dinner or tea ceremony hosted by one (usually a very expensive option).
+You can attend a dinner or tea ceremony hosted by one (usually an expensive option).
 Alternatively, you might be lucky enough to see one hurrying between evening appointments in the narrow back streets.

 However, I think the best way to truly experience their talents, which includes traditional Japanese dancing, music and singing, is through a geisha performance in Kyoto.